ETH-DISCO/rlp/README.md

 </table>

 For the latter four, the new functions need to be added in the four dicts `set_api_structures_methods`, `get_action_keys_methods`, `get_observation_space_methods` and `get_observation_methods` respectively.

+### Training an LLM

+To train an LLM on the puzzles, we recommend using a library such as [LlamaGym](https://github.com/KhoomeiK/LlamaGym).

 ## License